Our first technical peak!

 This was very, very different from what we are used to.

 It was therefore quite a change for me to completely hand over the reins to someone else.
 To put the lives of my children in the hands/rope of a total stranger...well, that doesn't come naturally to a mother, especially one who has repeatedly led her children through the wilderness since 2008.
 It was necessary, however, because there is no way I personally could have gotten my children to the summit of Mt.
 Hood and back.
-I don't have the mountaineering skills required for this kind of peak.
+I don't yet have the mountaineering skills required for this kind of peak.
 It would have been suicidal for me to NOT have handed over the control to someone else.
 I know this, of course.
 YET it was a strange feeling to step back and simply follow.
-Necessary -- absolutely, of course, and I am grateful to Timberline Mountain Guides for being willing to take Alex, Sage, and me to the summit.
-They are a first-class outfit, and our guide knew Hood like the back of his hand.
-I am just acknowledging the fact that this was a first for me -- and, if we continue to highpoint, then I will need to get very used to that feeling, since we would need to be guided for Gannett, Granite, and Rainier (I am not even considering Denali unless/until we get the others first).
+Necessary -- absolutely, and I am glad Timberline Mountain Guides were willing to have someone take Alex, Sage, and me to the summit.
+Our guide knew Hood like the back of his hand, and the most important factor of the hike was getting up and down safely -- so in that respect, it was a total win.
+The weather was perfect for our summit day and I am so, so grateful for that too!
+Knowing you can't just wait out a storm and go up a different day was so difficult for us -- we are so used to having flexibility with hiking days and spending so much money and traveling so far and NOT having many summit day options in case of bad weather is very, very nerve wracking.
+I am so happy the weather was so wonderful for our climb!

 Let me back up, however, to our arrival at Timberline Lodge.
 The Lodge is right at the base of Hood, and Timberline Mountain Guides occupies an office at the Wy'East Building, which is on the other side of the parking lot from the lodge.
 Staying at the lodge is expensive, but we considered this trip a vacation so I didn't mind booking a room.